 Default country – by default, it is set as autodetect, this meaning that the Country subfield will automatically populate on the form depending on the respondents’ IPs.
 You can select one country to be the default one and it can be changed by respondents on the form if it is not applicable to them.

-6. If you want to use the Region or State option, notice that it only changes the instructions of the subfield from Region to State or vice versa.
-If you want to use your form on global scale, where some form users might come from region divided nations or states, such as the United States or Mexico, you could use Translations and write down your own instructions, like for example “Region/State”.
+Region label – by default, it is set on Region, but you can change it to fit your needs.
+If you want to use the Region/State/County option, notice that it only changes the placeholder inside the subfield.
+In order to use your form on a global scale, where some form users might come from region-divided nations or states, such as the United States or Mexico, you could use Translations and write down your own placeholders, for example, “Region/State”.

 Postal/Zipcode – by default, it is set on Postal/Zipcode, but you can change it to only one of the option.